benarnav/benarnav.github.io/posts/dream_mech_interp.md

 </figure>

 ## Background
 The deepdream algorithm takes a machine learning model that was trained on an image dataset and feeds it new images, but instead of trying to predict what it sees, the model generates a new image revealing strange and psychedelic patterns.
-It often tries to understand elements of this new image based on the set it was trained on, generating eyes, animal faces and swirling shapes.
+It was [originally developed](https://research.google/blog/inceptionism-going-deeper-into-neural-networks/){:target="_blank" rel="noopener"} at Google and often tries to understand elements of this new image based on the set it was trained on, generating eyes, animal faces and swirling shapes.
 It can even find animals hiding in clouds.

 When training most machine learning models, a loss is calculated at each step that captures the difference between the model's predictions and actual target values.
-The model's goal is to minimize this loss by updating its parameters accordingly, and it knows how to do this update by using `gradient descent`.
+The model's goal is to minimize this loss by updating its parameters accordingly, and it knows how to do this update by using gradient descent.

-When the updating step is changed to go in the opposite direction, or `gradient ascent`, it uses this value to update the input image and reveal latent patterns.
+When the updating step is changed to go in the opposite direction, or gradient *ascent*, it uses this value to update the input image and reveal latent patterns.
 The resulting images are highly dependent on the [model architecture](https://miro.medium.com/v2/resize:fit:900/0*v4YDpwhBGF-B42E4.png){:target="_blank" rel="noopener"} and the dataset it was trained on.
 This technique can also be used in mechanistic interpretability to visualize what aspects of an image the model is using to make its predictions in each layer.

 I wanted to see how the deepdream algorithm responded to a few concepts.
 What does it see when it looks at clouds?
 Can it tell the difference between a human eye and one belonging to an animal?
 How similar is a container ship and cruise ship to the model?
 How does it determine which of these two massive ships is which?
 What is it looking for; what is it looking at?